how many calories should I eat per day to lose weight

 Continue what you are doing.

-Didn't you lose weight and see no difference in the mirror?
+Haven't you lost any weight and don't notice any difference in the mirror?

 Above all, be patient and adjust gradually.